 - 5-day Northern Ireland and the north-west small group jeep tour

-- Optional Black Cab tour of Belfast
+- Choose to upgrade with an optional Black Cab tour of Belfast

-- Scenic drive to coastal Antrim
+- Take in the beauty of a scenic drive to coastal Antrim

-- Dun Luce Castle and Giants Causeway
+- Visit Dun Luce Castle and Giants Causeway

 - Optional visit to Bushmills, the world's oldest whiskey distillery

 - Small group tour by 4x4 Land-Rover for a more personal experience

 - Conquer your fear of heights on the Carrick-a-Rede Rope bridge

 - Clamber over the cliff-top ruins of Dun Luce Castle